-This summer, Oregon State University released a statement announcing the Emerald Ash Borer (EAB) has been detected in the state.
+This summer, OSU Extension Service released a statement announcing the Emerald Ash Borer (EAB) has been detected in the state.

 Unfortunately, this news confirmed what we feared was coming.
 The emerald ash borer has decimated ash stands in the eastern United States.

 Consequently, this small green beetle, threatens entire habitats in the region west of the Cascade Mountain range.